-Children Missing from Education
+Children Absent and Missing from Education

-- Our school recognises that all children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-We are aware that a child going missing from education is a potential indicator of abuse or neglect. - Our school has a procedure in place for responding to unauthorised absence and responding to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
+- We recognise that all children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+We are aware that a child who has unexplainable and/or persistent absences or who are missing from education can be potential indicators of abuse, neglect or exploitation. - We have a procedure in place for responding to unauthorised absence and responding to children who have unexplainable and/or persistent absences from education, particularly on repeat occasions, and for prolonged periods, to help identify the risk of abuse and neglect, including sexual/criminal exploitation, and to help prevent the risks of their going missing in future.
 This may include liaising with Children's Social Care and/or the police.
-For further information, please access the school's policy and procedures regarding attendance.
+For further information, please access our policy and procedures regarding attendance and Working-together-to-improve-school-attendance